mrhsce/IslahwebNewsReader/README.md

 	- add function to clean the exceeding datas from the tables in the database handler ✔
 	- when the program starts the service should remove the exceeding unarchived entries ✔

-	- add the network check function and use it in the downloader loop
+	- add the network check function and use it in the downloader loop ✔
-	- change the downloader service to continue the work after closing the app until the connection was lost or completed then destroy itself
+	- change the downloader service to continue the work after closing the app until the connection was lost or completed then destroy itself ✔

-	- Find a good icon for tag "New"
+	- Find a good icon for tag "New" ✔
-	- Add "Favourite" tag to the list views
+	- Add "Favourite" tag to the list views ✔
-	- In all list adaptors if the element was not seen the new tag should be adhered

 	- add the sdcard handler class to the main activity to make sure that all the necessary directories are existing
 	- Make the sdcard handler class to take a drawable and store it in the sdCard and vice versa and does the peripheral works